J-Haze/Forum-App/README.md

 ## Features: ##

 * RESTful API is versatile and accessible by any frontend.
-* CRUD Operations: Posts and Comments
+* CRUD Operations:
+   * Create, read, edit, and delete posts
+   * Create, read, and delete comments
+   * Create, read, and edit your user profile
 * TinyMCE Rich Text Editor
   * Users can create posts with a variety of formatting
   * Posts can contain pictures, and gifs